 Chairs, couches, bar stools, coffee tables – people often drag these heavy objects across a floor, leaving scratches and wear patterns over time.

-Use felt protectors on your furniture to protect your floors.
+Use felt hardwood floor protectors on your furniture to protect your floors.

 Felt protectors are little round disks that attach to the legs of your furniture.
 Some are peel and stick, others have a small nail to permanently attach them to your furniture’s wooden legs.